PHM North America 2024 Conference Data Challenge

 Problem

 This year’s problem is to assess the health of helicopter turbine engines.
 The combined datasets has seven engines (assets) all of the same make and model.
-You will be given all of the measured data for three of the assets in training dataset, but the observations have been shuffled and asset ids have been removed.
+You will be given all of the measured data for four of the assets in the training dataset, but the observations have been shuffled and asset ids have been removed.
 The remaining three assets are used to form the test and validation datasets.

 Note that your algorithms will have to generalize on assets on which they were not trained.